Gustavodacrvi/data-structures/README.md

 # data-stuctures

-Implementation of data-structures and exercises.
+Implementation, exercises and solutions on different programming languages.